bllizzartt/Tello-Drone-Course/README.md

 * Download Python 3.8 at https://www.python.org/downloads/release/python-380/
 * Download Pycharm at https://www.jetbrains.com/pycharm/*
 * In the Project Interpreter Tab verify you have cvzone downloaded
+* In the Project Interpreter Tab verify you have cv2 downloaded

 ### Installation